 My father rarely talked about the war, though when he did it would be no more than a few words.

-I’m sure that after spending three years in the steamy jungles of New Guinea he would have much to complain about, but I only ever heard a couple of complaints: It was wet, and it was “bloody” hot (“bloody” being the strongest profanity that would pass his lips).
+I’m sure that after spending two years in the steamy jungles of New Guinea he would have much to complain about, but I only ever heard a couple of complaints: It was wet, and it was “bloody” hot (“bloody” being the strongest profanity that would pass his lips).
 On another occasion he told of going without food for three days, and as an added inconvenience people were trying to shoot him.
 It was a comment, not a complaint.

 After the war ended the first thing he did was to forgive the enemy.
 Like him, they were guys sent to war by their government.
 He even respected the enemy, for in his mind as soon as you lost that respect… you were off your guard and you were vulnerable.